Highspot vs Salesforce

 Pricing structures reflect different buying decisions

+ZoomInfo is free to start with consumption credits based on usage.
 ZoomInfo Lite provides a permanent free tier with access to the B2B database, 10 monthly export credits, website visitor reveals, and HubSpot integration.
-A 7-day free trial of the full platform is also available.
+A 7-day free trial of the full platform is available.
 Credits work on an export basis: 1 credit = 1 profile export, with searching and viewing free.

 Source: ZoomInfo Lite